ActivityWatch/activitywatch/docs/architecture.rst

 Since aw-server doesn't do any data collection on it's own, we need watchers that observe the world and sent the data off to aw-server for storage.

-For a list of watchers, see `watchers`.
+For a list of watchers, see :doc:`watchers`.

 User interfaces
 ---------------